-How much you pay for a drug depends on whether you get the drug from:
+How much you pay for a drug depends on the plan you get through your employer and whether you get the drug from:

 - A network retail pharmacy that offers standard cost sharing.
-Costs may be less at pharmacies that offer preferred cost sharing - A network retail pharmacy that offers preferred cost sharing

-- A pharmacy that is not in the plan's network.
+Costs may be less at pharmacies that offer preferred cost sharing. - A network retail pharmacy that offers preferred cost sharing, if included with your plan - A pharmacy that is not in the plan's network.
 We cover prescriptions filled at out-of-network pharmacies in only limited situations.
 Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy. - The plan's mail-order pharmacy.

-For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Pharmacy Directory emblemhealth.com/medicare.
+For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Pharmacy Directory www.emblemhealth.com/medicare.

-Section 5.2 A table that shows your costs for a one-month supply of a drug
+Section 5.2 Your costs for a one-month supply of a drug